mcaceresb/stata-gtools/docs/usage/gglm.md

 where $\frac{n}{n - 1}$ is a small-sample adjustment and $n
 \widehat{V}$ is a consistent estimator of the asymptotic variance of
 $\widehat{\beta}$.
-Note we compute the small-sample adjustment to match the standard errors returned by Stata's `poisson` program.
+Note we compute the small-sample adjustment to match the standard errors returned by Stata's `poisson` and `logit` programs.
 The standard error of collinear columns is coded as missing (`.`).

 By default, homoskedasticity-consistent standard errors are computed:
 $$